zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 Multi-threading
 ***************

-The Zephyr kernel supports multi-threaded processing using three types of execution contexts.
+The Zephyr kernel supports multi-threaded processing for three types of execution contexts.

-* A *task context* is a preemptible thread, and is normally used to perform processing that is lengthy or complex.
-Task scheduling is priority based, so that the execution of a higher priority task preempts the execution of a lower priority task.
+* A *task context* is a preemptible thread, normally used to perform processing that is lengthy or complex.
+Task scheduling is priority-based, so that the execution of a higher priority task preempts the execution of a lower priority task.
 The kernel also supports an optional round-robin time slicing capability so that equal priority tasks can execute in turn, without the risk of any one task monopolizing the CPU.

-* A *fiber context* is a lightweight, non-preemptible thread, and is typically used for device drivers and performance critical work.
-Fiber scheduling is priority based, so that a higher priority fiber is scheduled for execution before a lower priority fiber; however, once a fiber is scheduled it remains scheduled until it performs an operation that blocks its own execution.
+* A *fiber context* is a lightweight and non-preemptible thread, typically used for device drivers and performance critical work.
+Fiber scheduling is priority-based, so that a higher priority fiber is scheduled for execution before a lower priority fiber; however, once a fiber is scheduled it remains scheduled until it performs an operation that blocks its own execution.
-  Fiber execution takes precedence over task execution, so tasks only execute when no fiber can be scheduled.
+  Fiber execution takes precedence over task execution, so tasks execute only when no fiber can be scheduled.

-* The *interrupt context* is a special kernel context that is used to execute Interrupt Service Routines (ISRs).
-The interrupt context takes precedence over all other contexts, so tasks and fibers only execute when no ISR needs to run.
+* The *interrupt context* is a special kernel context used to execute Interrupt Service Routines (ISRs).
+The interrupt context takes precedence over all other contexts, so tasks and fibers execute only when no ISR needs to run.
 (See below for more on interrupt handling.)

 The Zephyr microkernel does not limit the number of tasks or fibers used